Welsh Government: Renaming

 The Welsh Assembly Government was renamed Welsh Government (Llywodraeth Cymru) in practice in 2011, and in law by the Wales Act 2014.

-Cabinet members and deputy ministers
+Cabinet secretaries and ministers

-The government is composed of ministers and deputy ministers.
-The counsel general is also a member of the Cabinet.
+The government is composed of cabinet secretaries and ministers.
 The current government is a minority by Welsh Labour.

-Deputy ministers
+The current cabinet was formed on 11 September 2024, replacing the interim cabinet formed by Morgan when she was appointed First Minister in August 2024, which was largely a continuation of Gething's.
+In the September reshuffle, new positions were created, while all existing ministers remained in cabinet (except the Counsel General-designate) but most with amended roles.
+The September 2024 cabinet is as follows:

+Ministers

+Cabinet secretaries and ministers were known as ministers and deputy ministers respectively before 2016, and under Mark Drakeford from 2018 to 2024.
+They returned to their current names in May 2024 following the appointment of Vaughan Gething.

 Civil service

 The Welsh Government also includes a civil service that supports the Welsh ministers.
 As of March 2018, there are 5,015 full-time equivalent civil servants working across Wales.
 The civil service is a matter reserved to the British Parliament at Westminster: Welsh Government civil servants work within the rules and customs of His Majesty's Civil Service, but serve the devolved administration rather than the British Government.

 Permanent secretary

-The Permanent Secretary heads the civil service of the Welsh Government and chairs the Strategic Delivery and Performance Board.
+The Permanent secretary heads the civil service of the Welsh Government and chairs the Strategic Delivery and Performance Board.

-The Permanent Secretary is a member of His Majesty's Civil Service, and therefore takes part in the Permanent Secretaries Management Group of the Civil Service and is answerable to the most senior civil servant in Britain, the Cabinet Secretary, for his or her professional conduct.
-He or she remains, however, at the direction of the Welsh ministers.
+The Permanent Secretary is a member of His Majesty's Civil Service, and therefore takes part in the Permanent Secretaries Management Group of the Civil Service and is answerable to the most senior civil servant in Britain, the Cabinet Secretary, for professional conduct.
+The permanent secretary remains, however, at the direction of the Welsh ministers.